 where html_doc is the document defined in problem 2.

 By Tag Name

-Because of the way BeautifulSoup objects store HTML tags, accessing them is as simple as calling the tag name.
+To navigate the HTML parse tree, simply say the name of the tag you want.
 The output will be the called tag plus any nested tags or text.
 Below are some examples.